alex-orkuma/cybercog/content/post/from-containers-to-kubernetes-an-all-in-one-beginners-guide-part-1.md

 From the Dockerfile above you can see the different type of images will discuss above.
 This whole Dockerfile will be built into an **application image**.
 The **node 10.15.2** is the **intermediate image** based on an **alpine parent or base image**.

-when this image is built and the run it becomes a container.
+when this image is built and run it becomes a container.

 In the next article, we will talk about what each line in this file does container orchestration and various orchestration tools like Kubernetes docker swam etc. We will then do a deep dive into Kubernetes.